otrv4/otrv4/otrv4.md

 Off The Record messaging (OTR) is a messaging protocol that achieves forward-secrecy and deniability.

-OTR conversations may happen while both participants are online, or one side is offline.
-Participants in an OTR conversation can go online and offline while the conversation is ongoing.
+OTR conversations may happen while both participants are online (interactive), or one side is offline (non-interactive).

 The high level flow of this protocol will be: